 You’ll Get To Work On Your Bucket List

 Everyone has some sort of bucket list, and what better way is there to check items off yours?
 Is there something you’ve been dying to try that no one is willing to try with you?
-Maybe you’d like to go skydiving over the Grand Canyon, see ancient Mayan ruins, or simply eat real Parisian food like a chic Frenchwoman.
+Maybe you’d like to go skydiving over the Grand Canyon, explore the hidden gems of Jamaica or see stunning sunsets in different countries.
 It’s okay if your friends or family don’t share all of your interests, but what isn’t okay is to put your ambitions and dreams on hold.
 Life will pass you by if you’re waiting for friends to get their act together and travel with you, so don’t be afraid to get out there and start going through your list on your own.

 You’ll Thrive Outside Your Comfort Zone

 Most of us are creatures of habit so to learn to cope outside of an environment that you’re used to is a great thing.
 Travelling leads us to unfamiliar places and situations.
 When you travel, there’s the feeling of being out of your comfort zone, and when you’re travelling solo, that feeling is completely intensified.
 You may surprise yourself by not just surviving, but thriving outside the realms of what you consider normal.
 You’re smart, strong and well capable of going it alone, and this will prove it to you.

 It sounds cheesy, but it’s true.
 You’ll have a lot of time alone with your thoughts on your travels, and you’ll be able to focus on who you are as a person.
 What do you want out of life?
 What matters the most to you?
 How do you want to achieve your goals and dreams?
 You’ll be able to think about answering all these questions after spending some quality time with yourself.